Nothing But the Truth: What Happens When Someone Lies Under Oath

 - Jill is sworn in and testifies at trial that her friend, Mary, was having lunch at her house when the crime with which Mary was charged occurred.
 However, credit card receipts and mobile phone records indicate otherwise.

-- Frank intentionally omits $15,000 he won at a casino from his federal income tax return, which he signs and sends to the IRS.
+- Frank intentionally omits the $15,000 he won at a casino from his federal income tax return, which he signs and sends to the IRS.

-State and federal penalties for perjury include fines and/or prison terms upon conviction.
+State and federal penalties for perjury include fines and prison terms upon conviction.
 Federal law (18 USC § 1621), for example, states that anyone found guilty of the crime will be fined or imprisoned for up to five years.
-Most state laws have similar provisions, but judges typically have discretion to use leniency (including probation in lieu of a prison sentence) where appropriate.
+Most state laws have similar provisions, but judges typically have the discretion to use leniency (including probation in lieu of a prison sentence) where appropriate.

 Have More Questions About Perjury?
 Talk to an Attorney